 A few notable highlights are:

-• Fishing Pier – Canada’s first saltwater fishing pier is located next to the Government Wharf.
+• Fishing Pier – Canada’s first saltwater fishing pier is next to the Government Wharf.
 It extends 150 feet from the shore and is 600 feet long.
 (655 Inland Hwy).

-Have you travelled along the Oceanside Route?
-Where are your favourite spots?
+Where are your favourite spots along this island highway?
 Let us know in the comment section below.

 Save this article on Pinterest for future use: